shanicohen1902/no-sql-db-comparison/README.md

 # NoSQL Db characteristics

+There are many NoSQL solutions around, each one with its own strengths and weaknesses, so the following must be taken with a grain of salt.
- - Semi-structured/ unstructured.
+ - Semi-structured/ unstructured schema.
 If your data requirements aren’t clear at the outset or if you’re dealing with massive amounts of unstructured data, you may not have the luxury of developing a relational database with clearly defined schema.
 Enter non-relational databases, which offer much greater flexibility than their traditional counterparts.
 Think of non-relational databases more like file folders, assembling related information of all types.
 If a WordPress blog used a NoSQL database, each file could store data for a blog post: social likes, photos, text, metrics, links, and more.
- - Limited transactions support (different for each product)
+ - Limited transactions support (different for each product).
+ Transactions require ACID properties of how DBs perform user operations.
+ACID restricts how scalability can be improved: most of the NoSQL tools relax consistency criteria of the operatioins to get fault-tolerance and availability for scaling, which makes implementing ACID transactions very hard.
  - Scale horizontally ability.
- NoSQL databases are designed to be scaled across multiple data centers / clusters
+ NoSQL databases are designed to be scaled across multiple data centers / clusters.
+They usually try improving scalability of the data store by distributing data processing.
  - Fast – high performance.
+no joins - read or write to one table.
+The process of multiple data across tables calls denormalization.
+Many NoSQL databases rely on denormalization and try to optimize for the denormalized case.
+For instance, say you are reading a blog post together with its comments in a document-oriented database.
+Often, the comments will be saved together with the post itself.
+This means that it will be faster to retrieve all of them together, as they are stored in the same place and you do not have to perform a join.
  - Querying language – not SQL!
- - Capabilities to store large volume of data
+ - Capabilities to store large volume of data - scale out
- - When aggregation is natural , the development make easier.
+ - In cases that aggregation is natural , the development make easier.
  - Database denormalization - Query first approach. design our tables for queries.
- - no joins - read or write to one table.
-The process of multiple data across tables calls denormalization.
 **We need to understand the toolset for each Database.
 Find a solution that could answer our problem.**
 ## Considerations of choosing Database:
 Requirements - how do we need to read the data.
 Do we need schema type?